Vic and Flo Saw a Bear

-Vic and Flo Saw a Bear (Vic+Flo ont vu un ours) is a 2013 Canadian drama film directed by Denis Côté.
-The film premiered in competition at the 63rd Berlin International Film Festival, where it won the Alfred Bauer Prize.
+Vic and Flo Saw a Bear (Vic+Flo ont vu un ours) is a 2013 Canadian drama film written and directed by Denis Côté.
+The film stars Pierrette Robitaille and Romane Bohringer as former cellmates who reunite after Victoria is released from prison and move to rural Quebec.
+It premiered in competition at the 63rd Berlin International Film Festival, where it won the Alfred Bauer Prize.